1) What’s caving all about then?

 9) How often are the trips?
 How much do they cost?

 There tends to be about three or four trips a term, usually on weekends.
-We normally leave from the Caving Tackle Store (By Wessex Hall, B5 on this Map [PDF file]) at 6-6:30pm on the Friday evening, and get back to Reading late Sunday night for that full-on caving experience.
+We normally leave from the Caving Tackle Store (near Wessex Hall – see this Map) at 6-6:30pm on the Friday evening, and get back to Reading late Sunday night for that full-on caving experience.
 We usually go by minibus, which are driven by qualified club members.
 The trips cost you about 35 pounds each, which includes accommodation, food, transport, and use of club kit.
 All you need to bring is a sleeping bag, old clothes, a towel, money, and some food.
 Please see the Trips page for more info…

 10) OK, I think I could do this.
 How do I join?

 Visit the Join Our Club page, or e-mail our president and they’ll explain what’s what.
-Better still we are usually in a local pub from around 8pm on Mondays (see our Facebook group or event calendar for details of our next meet-up).
-You’ll also need Sports Federation insurance (required to become a member of any university sports club, costing around £15 per year) and a reasonably small amount of cash (currently £10 for students, £12 for non-students) to join.
+Better still we are usually in a local pub most weeks (see our Instagram page, Facebook group or event calendar for details of our next meet-up).
+You’ll also need Sports Federation insurance (required to become a member of any university sports club, costing around £18 per year) and a reasonably small amount of cash (currently £15 for students, £20 for non-students) to join.